-↑ May perform in a total of seven student works over the year if one (or more) work is a graduate work;

-one piece in the BFA Senior Concert.
+- □ May perform in a total of seven student works over the year if one (or more) work is a graduate work; the limit for participating in undergraduate works is six total for the year; no more than 4 in one concert. - All BFA students will be allowed to be an understudy for one piece in the BFA Student Concert, and one piece in the BFA Senior Concert.
 If a student has reached the maximum piece limit, they may not be an understudy for a student piece.

-Department

-Events
+Department Events

 - 1. A student cast in a faculty or student work in the department must sign a performance agreement that requires their attendance for all rehearsals, tech, dress, and performances.
 The student will receive a copy of the performance agreement for his/her files. - 2.
-Any exception to this performance agreement must be communicated to the choreographer, and if necessary, the Production Director

-3. DO NOT TAKE COSTUMES HOME.
+Any exception to this performance agreement must be communicated to the choreographer, and if necessary, the Production Director. - 3.
+DO NOT TAKE COSTUMES HOME.